puppetlabs/bolt/developer-docs/kerberos.md

 On startup, the Docker entrypoint script waits for the domain to be resolved via DNS and accessible before attempting to perform a domain join with `realm join` followed by `net ads join` (after configuring local Kerberos and Samba clients).
 The [`sssd`](https://docs.pagure.org/SSSD.sssd/) service is setup to use the [`ad provider`](https://docs.pagure.org/SSSD.sssd/users/ad_provider.html) so that it may look up domain accounts locally.

+To configure OMI server the `HTTP` service SPN is added to the `OMISERVER$` computer account in Active Directory, and the `sssd` service is restarted.
+The [OMI setup documentation](https://github.com/Microsoft/omi/blob/master/Unix/doc/setup-kerberos-omi.md#on-the-server-add-the-http-principal) covers this, but the actual scripts vary a bit since Samba is being used rather than Active Directory.

 The container performs a basic validation using `getent passwd administrator@BOLT.TEST` to verify the system is properly configured and domain joined.
-It then uses the `omicli` tool and the PowerShell cmdlet `Invoke-Command` to vet that the `bolt:bolt` account can authenticate properly.
+It then uses the `omicli` tool and the PowerShell cmdlet `Invoke-Command` to vet that the `bolt:bolt` account can authenticate properly using SPENGO.
+The domain Administrator account is then tested with the same tools to verify Kerberos authentication is working properly.

-At this stage, OMI server is not yet configured to use Kerberos authentication, so that connectivity is not verified.

 ###### External Ports